-However, you need to ensure that you will have good 4G coverage before you make the switch, otherwise you are likely to experience dropouts and slow speeds.
+However, you need to ensure that you will have good 4G coverage before you make the switch, otherwise you may experience dropouts and slow speeds.

-If switching to 4G home broadband, you can use a provider’s network coverage map to check the coverage at your address.
+If switching to a 4G MiFi device for home broadband, you can use a provider’s network coverage map to check the coverage at your address.
 Here’s Three’s coverage map, as an example.

-Also note that the Wi-Fi hotspot created by some MiFi routers won’t have as good signal strength as the network created by a proper broadband router.
+Also note that the mobile hotspots created by some MiFi routers won’t have as good signal strength as the network created by a proper Wi-Fi router.
 Although you should be fine to connect multiple devices at once, you may find that the signal is interrupted if it has to travel through walls, and you might find that the range isn’t very good.

 How much MiFi data do I need?